DannySauval/Flappy_Bird_AI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I wanted to do make a simple game using what I learned about AI lastly.
+I wanted to make a simple game using what I learned about AI lastly.
 The idea was to be as simple as possible, AND start from scratch.
 I forbid myself to use anything else than numpy and pygame or standard libraries.

 I decided to go with Flappy Bird which is a simple game to implement and play (except for me, I suck at this game).
 Only a few data are required for the bird to play, and the output decision is simple, either you jump or you don't.

 The AI behind this project is a simple neural network (just one hidden layer).
 The learning process uses part of a genetic algorithm, I take the best bird and I tweak its genes to generate a new generation.